-- 1) Obtains funds from one or more investors for the purpose of providing those investor(s) with investment management services - 2) Commits to its investor(s) that its business purpose is to invest funds solely for returns from capital appreciation, investment income, or both, and - 3) Measures and evaluates the performance of substantially all of its investments on a fair value basis.
+- 2) Commits to its investor(s) that its business purpose is to invest funds solely for returns from capital appreciation, investment income, or both, and - 3) Measures and evaluates the performance of substantially all of its investments on a fair value basis.

 As the definition of investment management services is very broad, the Fund satisfies this definition.
 The Fund invests to obtain returns from capital appreciation and investment income.
 Under AASB 1056, the Fund is required to use fair value to value its investments.
 On this basis, the Fund meets the valuation criteria of the definition of investment entity.
-Therefore, the Fund satisfies the definition of an investment entity is AASB 2013-5.
+Therefore, the Fund satisfies the definition of an investment entity under AASB 2013-5.